Dynamic capacity allocation of hybrid transportation units for cargo-hitching in urban public transportation systems: Problem setting

 \textbf{\Glspl{acr:htu}} allow transporting both freight and passengers.
 We focus on \glspl{acr:htu} with a flexible interior that can be changed between trips to accommodate freight or passengers --- but not both at the same time.
 For example, an \gls{acr:htu} can be a specifically designed subway train wagon \citep[cf.][]{KellyMarinov2017}.

-By replacing conventional wagons with \glspl{acr:htu}, a municipality decides on the share of a \gls{acr:pt} vehicle that can be flexibly used for either freight or passenger transport.
-We note that this setting describes a special case of the \textit{shared-vehicle} approach, which is particularly amenable for rail-based systems in which passengers and freight share the vehicle but not the wagon \citep{ElbertRentschler2021}.
-Switching an \gls{acr:htu} from passenger to freight transport or vice versa, e.g., by unfolding seats, requires little set-up time and can be automated.
+By replacing \revone{a subset of the} conventional wagons with \glspl{acr:htu}, a municipality decides on the share of a \gls{acr:pt} vehicle that can be flexibly used for either freight or passenger transport.
+We note that this setting describes a special case of the \textit{shared-vehicle} approach, which is particularly amenable for rail-based systems in which passengers and freight share the vehicle but not the wagon \citep{ElbertRentschler2022}. \revone{The replacement of some conventional wagons with HTUs is a strategic planning decision that determines which modular parts of the fleet are equipped with flexible interiors.
+This decision determines the fleet’s potential flexibility but does not dictate its operational use.
+Accordingly, the system operator determines the operational mode — transporting either freight or passengers — of these \glspl{acr:htu} in their short-term planning because this decision depends on constraints such as the current demand.} Switching an \gls{acr:htu} from passenger to freight transport or vice versa, e.g., by unfolding seats, requires little set-up time and can be automated.
 We restrict such mode changes to happen only at \glspl{acr:ft} due to practical constraints but allow for multiple functional switches of the \glspl{acr:htu} during a day, such that the municipality can vary the share of freight capacities in the \gls{acr:pts} between peak and off-peak hours to account for passenger demand.

 We solve the municipalities' strategic planning problem of deciding which \gls{acr:pt} lines and vehicles to equip with how many \glspl{acr:htu} to minimize total freight transportation cost by allowing for cargo-hitching.
 We do not address the selection of suitable \glspl{acr:ft} but instead assume that the appropriate subset of \gls{acr:pt} stops has already been determined.
 The selected stops should offer sufficient space for freight operations and must be built at stops where \gls{acr:pt} schedules have a slightly longer stopover time.
 We explicitly consider passenger and freight transportation but prioritize passenger transportation to reflect concerns about limited acceptance of the concept that might arise if the current passenger service levels cannot be maintained.
 The resulting planning problem resembles a capacitated multi-commodity fixed-charge network design problem with an additional layer of complexity.
 The additional complexity arises from the capacity allocation decision between passengers and freight that leads to an additional integral dependency in which an \gls{acr:htu} can accommodate freight or passengers but not both simultaneously.
 The operator determines the assignment of \glspl{acr:htu} to \gls{acr:pt} vehicles and the dynamic allocation of flexible capacity from assigned \glspl{acr:htu} to either passenger or freight.
 Additionally, the operator decides on the subset of freight requests that are accepted for transportation via the \gls{acr:pts}, the subset of freight requests that are rejected, and the paths on which the passenger requests and the accepted freight requests are routed through the \gls{acr:pts}.